Personal luxury car: Mass market

 The Ford Thunderbird, released in 1955, was marketed as a personal car and is often credited with playing a key role in the creation of the personal luxury car segment.

-In the early 1950s, both Ford and General Motors were developing competitors to address what they perceived as the growing popularity of the European Sports car niche in the North American market.
+In the early 1950s, both Ford and General Motors were developing competitors to address what they perceived as the growing popularity of the European sports car niche in the North American market.
 The result was the Ford Thunderbird, Studebaker Speedster, and the Chevrolet Corvette.

-The first-generation Thunderbird was a two-seat car with a V8 engine, a suspension that was designed for comfort instead of handling, and also available in either convertible (folding soft-top) or roadster (removable hardtop) body styles.
-The Thunderbird was able to reach a top speed of 200 km/h, which similar to many European Grand tourers of the era.
-The Thunderbird's sporty luxury format with more features, proved vastly more popular with American car buyers than the spartan Corvette sports car by selling 16,155 units in 1955, compared with 674 Corvettes, 809 Chrysler 300D, and 2,200 Studebaker Speedsters.
+The first-generation Thunderbird was a two-seat car with a V8 engine, a suspension designed for comfort instead of handling, and available in either convertible (folding soft-top) or roadster (removable hardtop) body styles.
+The Thunderbird was able to reach a top speed of 200 km/h, which is similar to many European grand tourers of the era.
+The Thunderbird's sporty luxury format, with more features, proved vastly more popular with American car buyers than the spartan Corvette sports car by selling 16,155 units in 1955, compared with 674 Corvettes, 809 Chrysler 300D, and 2,200 Studebaker Speedsters.
 This market signal set the stage for further development.